-Gold production of 11,697 ounces in the first half of 2014 was 8% ahead of budget and was attributed to higher than budgeted tonnage and metallurgical recovery at the Corihuarmi Mine.
-The Company is re-iterating its full year production guidance from Corihuarmi of 21,000 ounces for 2014.
-The forecast for 2015 has been increased to 20,000 ounces (from 15,000 ounces).
-The lower gold production planned for 2014 and 2015, relative to prior years, is attributable to the anticipated lower head grade as the mine matures.
+Production of 17,207 ounces in the first nine months of 2014 is ahead of forecast and is attributable to higher than budgeted tonnage and metallurgical recovery at the Corihuarmi Gold Mine.
+As a result, the Company has increased its full year production guidance to 22,000 ounces for 2014 (up from 21,000 ounces).
+For 2015, the Company is maintaining its forecast of 20,000 ounces.

-As a result of lower than budgeted operating costs at the Corihuarmi Gold Mine, the Company is forecasting site operating cash costs of \$820 per ounce of gold produced (down from \$885 per ounce of gold produced).
-Based on a budgeted gold price of \$1,300 per ounce, the Company is forecasting total cash costs of \$975 per ounce sold in 2014 (down from \$1,050 per ounce of gold sold).
+As a result of realizing lower than budgeted operating costs at the Corihuarmi Gold Mine, the Company has reduced its site operating cash costs guidance to \$775 per ounce of gold produced (down from \$820 per ounce of gold produced).
+Based on a budgeted gold price of \$1,300 per ounce, the Company is forecasting total cash costs of \$950 per ounce sold in 2014 (down from \$975 per ounce of gold sold).